Chinese Postpartum Meals – What to Eat and What to Avoid After Child Birth

 Did you know?
 The confinement period traditionally lasts for one lunar month (about 30 days), which is why it’s called “sitting the month” (坐月子).
 In some regions, the practice extends to 100 days, allowing the mother’s body to fully recover from childbirth.

 The practice of zuò yuè zi dates back over 2,000 years to the Han Dynasty.
 Historical texts like “The Yellow Emperor’s Classic of Medicine” mention special dietary and lifestyle practices for women after childbirth.
+Specific herbal remedies and practices are part of the postpartum care in Zuo Yue Zi.
+The Chinese postpartum program focuses on holistic care, including nourishing foods and herbal remedies.
 These traditions have been refined over generations and continue to be practiced today, even in modern, urban settings and among most Chinese communities worldwide.

 While Western medicine has its own postpartum nutritional guidelines, the Chinese approach focuses on restoring balance and preventing future health issues through specific food combinations and preparations.
+Chinese postpartum meals are often prepared using slow-cooking methods to enhance digestibility and nutrient retention.
 Increasingly, medical professionals recognize the value of these traditional practices when applied appropriately and safely.

 What Makes Chinese Confinement Meals Special?